mediocregopher/blog.mediocregopher.com/_posts/2018-09-29-mr-worldwide-pt-1.md

 they go after the shows to hang out.
 There was no music in the bar, but, as the night went on, three or four cliques formed up naturally, each around a guitar player and singer, with dancers circling around, the rest clapping to an indecipherable rhythm.
-The Scott knew the names of a few of the people playing, and told me that it was at gatherings like this that the musicians tried out new things and pushed the art further.
+The Scot knew the names of a few of the people playing, and told me that it was at gatherings like this that the musicians tried out new things and pushed the art further.
 It was the "real" flamenco.